 5. Make sure your game is mobile friendly

 The use of mobile has increased drastically in recent years, and when it comes to playing games, it’s no exception.
-According to Statista, mobile game revenue worldwide in 2017 was estimated to be 40.6 billion U.S dollars.
+According to Statista, mobile game revenue worldwide in 2017 was around 40.6 billion U.S dollars.

-Mobile devices are also considered as the best way of reaching out to customers, according to Business Wire.
+Also, Mobile devices are the best way of reaching out to customers, according to Business Wire.

 6. Keep it simple

-8. Gamification, well suited for Europe and North America
+8. Power of Gamification, well suited for Europe and North America

 Finally, keep in mind that some markets are more receptive to marketing games than others.
 According to a report on the Global Gamification Market by Mordor Intelligence, North America is the biggest market, followed by Europe.
-The continents are expected to lead the market in the near future, because of their high awareness about gamification.
-However, Asia-Pacific, Latin America, Middle-East, and Africa are expected to experience an increase in growth in the near future, according to a P&S Market Research.
+The continents will likely lead the market because of their high awareness of gamification.
+However, Asia-Pacific, Latin America, Middle-East, and Africa will probably experience an increase in growth soon, according to P&S Market Research.

 Want to give it a go?

-We’ve made it easy for you to try out gamification in your marketing with a simple Hat Shuffle Game!
-To play the Hat Shuffle Game – you try to spot which hat is hiding the prize and if you get it right five times you have a chance to win a prize!
-Check out how The Perfume shop used it for their latest Valentine’s campaign.
-Click here to view.
+We’ve made it easy for you to try out the power of gamification in your marketing with a simple Hat Shuffle Game!
+To play the Hat Shuffle Game – you try to spot which hat is hiding the prize and if you get it right five times, you have a chance to win a prize!
+Also, feel free to check out our blog post on branded marketing games to learn more about gamified experiences.